Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/SHOULD id="dotnet-version-major-changes" %} increment the major version when making large feature changes.

+{% include requirement/MUST id="dotnet-version-change-on-release" %} select a version number greater than the highest version number of any other released packages for the service.

 ### Documentation {#dotnet-documentation}

 {% include requirement/MUST id="dotnet-docs-document-everything" %} document every exposed (public or protected) type and member within your library's code.